suffolklibraries/lgc/content/collections/events/love-mammals-19-02.md

     content:
       -
         type: text
-        text: 'This event is suitable for ages 7+.
-Younger children are welcome but may not be able to fully participate in the session.
-Parents/carers must remain with their children throughout the event.'
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: 'The workshop will take place in the Great Hall, which is accessible and located on the ground floor.
-For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information: '
+        text: 'For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information: '
       -
         type: text
         marks: